bajamircea/bajamircea.github.io/_posts/2018-07-06-on-coding-style.markdown

 fields, and that functions are the right way to transform a type to another type.

-This solution has it's own problems, such as the lack of compiler defined comparisons for user defined types, but it does address the memory layout.
+This solution has its own problems, such as the lack of compiler defined comparisons for user defined types, but it does address the memory layout.

 ![Image](/assets/2018-07-06-on-coding-style/02-classic-layout.png)